a1928375/Naming-Conventions-Packages-Static-and-Final-keywords/README.md

         (5) Create a new project and add your Series library, then test the three methods in the main() method of your new project.

+3. ScopeTest:

+        (1) Write a small program to read an integer from the keyboard (using Scanner) and print out the times table for that number.
+The table should run from 1 to 12.

+         (2) You are allowed to use one variable called scanner for your Scanner instance.
+You can use as many other variables as you=  need, but they must must all be called x.
+That includes any class instances and loop control variables that you may decide to use.
+If you use a class, the class can be called X (capital), but any instances of it must be called x (lower case).
+Any methods you create must also be called x.

+          (3) Optional Extra: Change your program so that ALL variables (including the scanner instance) are called x.

+4. Static: The static concepts in Java.

+5. AccessModifiers: The concepts of access modifiers in Java.

+6. Final: The final concepts in Java.

+7. WinDemo: Display a window in Java.